 - b.
-Provide the standards, appropriate to the provider setting and age of children, that address the identification of and protection from bodies of water for the following CCDF-eligible providers: - All CCDF-eligible licensed center care.
-Provide the standard: Licensed center standards for the identification of and protection from bodies of water are as follows:
+Provide the standards, appropriate to the provider setting and age of children, that address the identification of and protection from bodies of water for the following CCDF- eligible providers: - i.
+All CCDF-eligible licensed center care.
+Provide the standard: